jmgawecki/BarcodeScanner/README.md

 - Integration with AWS Amplify, Data Store
 - Barcode APIs

 Development in progress.
+Logic tied up.
+Last stage - UI.
 Will update video presenting the app shortly:)

+Here are some screenshots of the app functionality: